 Food, particularly real food that is whole, unprocessed, or clean, is my passion.
 My education/training is in school psychology, not in the culinary world.
 I am, by no means, a nutrition expert, nor am I a formally trained chef.

-What you’ll find on We Eat For Real are weekly meal plans I prepare in my kitchen.
-The plans typically include at least one snack and four to five meals eaten by yours truly, my husband, and our daughter.
+What you’ll find on We Eat For Real are weekly meal plans or individual recipes prepared in my kitchen by me or my daughter.
+I scour recipes for inspiration and tweak them to meet my lifestyle.
+Weekly meals typically include at least one snack and four to five meals eaten by yours truly, my husband, and our daughter.
+Individual recipes are stand alone, go to favorites.

 90/10 – My family eats real 90% of the time.
 The other 10% is less than real.
 It is not possible for me to prepare every meal and snack, and be a wife, mom, and school psychologist.
 For me, there just are not enough hours in the day.
 We eat at restaurants, at birthday parties, at school parties (though sometimes I cringe), at tailgating events, at office parties, etc., and we don’t look back.
 We are not going to miss out on the social aspect of eating.
 We do life with people and isolating ourselves because the food is not real is not how we do life.